SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 price = 1.60
 VAT = 0.320
 ```
 In the example above we use the special symbol `\n`, which means „go to the next line“.
-Analogically, the special symbol `\b` returns the cursor with one position backwards (deletes the last printed symbol), respectively the following code:
+Analogically, the special symbol `\b` returns the cursor with one position backward (deletes the last printed symbol), respectively the following code:
 ```python
 print('ab\bc')
 ```